 - HAM Radios

 CB Radios: Convenient, readily available, mobile units have a range of 1-2 miles or greater (depending on antenna) and base units with big antenna can reach out really far.
 I expect these 40 channels will be clogged shortly after any disaster or grid down situation.
 Better than nothing.
-I have a cb radio in my car, because you never know.
+I had a CB radio in my car, but it now lives in my Ham Shack, and I just grab my handheld 2-meter/70cm radio for the car.

 FRS/GMRS Radios: Convenient, readily available, you probably already have some, Range can be up to 2 miles with line of sight (so I hear, I’ve never gotten that kind of range).
 These are so common that, while handy, I expect these will also be heavily used, maybe to the point of way to much to be useful.